 The blasts of the trumpets are God’s final warnings before the full force of his wrath.
 The natural disasters bring civilisation to its knees, the first being so sudden, so destructive, that those versed in the book will know that the trumpets have begun.
 Some Christians receive divine protection in order to make one last appeal to the world to be reconciled to God.
 Then the sky dims and demons invade the earth, initially to torment, subsequently to kill.
 Meanwhile, Jerusalem is conquered by a coalition of Gentile powers and for three and a half years two prophets explain to Jew and Gentile alike the significance of what is coming on the world.
 At the end of their testimony they are murdered.
 Many Israelis are killed, enslaved and sent into exile.
 One more trumpet is blown.
 Believers who have survived are taken off the earth.
 The dead in Christ rise from their graves.
 The earth is plunged into darkness and given over to fire, the Sun’s fire.

 Daniel was told that the end of the age for the Jews would consist of 7 years split into two three-and-a-half-year periods.
-The first of these were the years AD 26-30, when John the Baptist and Jesus Christ prophesied to the nation.
-Then came an interval elided in the prophecy when the Jewish people were mostly indifferent or hostile to what Christ offered and the gospel went out beyond Judaea, eventually to the ends of the earth.
+The first of these were the years AD 26-30, when John the Baptist and the Messiah prophesied to the nation.
+Then came an interval elided in the prophecy when the Jewish people were mostly indifferent or hostile to what was offered and the gospel went out beyond Judaea, eventually to the ends of the earth.
 The second half of the 7 years, still to come, is the three-and-a-half-year period described in chapters 11 and 13 of Revelation.
 An interpretation of Daniel’s prophecy is given at the end of this book.